25 Best Chattanooga Area Attractions (2023)

 Along the trails, you will find swimming holes with crystal clear water that are perfect for cooling off.

-If you happen to visit the Tennessee Aquarium or any other downtown attraction, The Ice Cream Show is a really easy stroll even for kids.
+If you plan to visit the Tennessee Aquarium or any other downtown attraction, The Ice Cream Show is a really easy stroll away.

 6. Chattanooga Zoo at Warner Park

 The Chattanooga Zoo is one of my favorite places to spend a day outdoors in the city.
 It’s small enough to allow visitors the ability to view all of the animals and exhibits within a couple of hours.